 Walter G. Whitman was born in in Norway, Maine on May 4, 1874.
 Whitman was a man of science and had a passion for teaching and learning.
-As Salem State University’s – then the Massachusetts Normal School – head of the science department from 1915 to 1944, Whitman was an adamant member of the school’s community.
-He taught at a variety of schools and colleges throughout the North East, and was a writer of several textbooks, including Household Physics.
+As Salem Normal School's head of the science department from 1915 to 1944, Whitman was an active member of the school’s community.
+He taught at a variety of schools and colleges throughout the Northeast, and was a writer of several textbooks, including Household Physics.
 In addition to teaching, he also spent much of his time as the editor of his General Science Quarterly, now Science Education.
-He was actively involved in teaching, and in 1925 he got the opportunity to take his teaching to Nanking University in Nanking, China.
-He spent a year at the university in addition to traveling around the country and parts of Eastern Asia.
+He was respected in the field of science education and in 1925 he got the opportunity to teach at Nanking University in Nanking, China.
+He spent a year at the university in addition to traveling around the country and parts of Asia.
 During his time there he collected a large amount of local postcards, took photographs, and kept a journal of his experiences.
 These collections are now a part of the Salem State University Archives collection.
-After his return to the states in 1926 he continued to teach and take part in club activities until his eventual retirement.
+After his return to the United States in 1926, he continued to teach and take part in club activities until his eventual retirement.
 Whitman passed away on November 2, 1952.